Logo VHM ABC

 Sinaloae milk snake (Lampropeltis triangulum sinaloae)

-Origin: northeast Costa Rica
+Origin: Northeast Costa Rica

-Length: 130 to 160cm
+Length: 130 to 160 cm

-Age: 15 years
+Lifespan: 15 years

 Care

-Experience: intermediate to experienced hose keeper
+Experience: Intermediate to experienced snake keeper

-Adult feeding: every 5 days
+Adult feeding: every 14 days

 Water bowl: Yes

-Water change: 3 times a week
+Water change: 3 times per week

 Water